JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Microcontroller_Experimentation.md

 * That is about as conclusive of a test as can be gotten.
 The test was even adjusted to perform even less work between samples, but it is quite clear that the highest sample rate that can be achieved is 8924 Hz.
 Naturally, this will allow for many of the general applications to be easily achievable, but additionally allow for sampling in high-wind environments.
 Certain sensors may also ask for higher sample rates to acquire accurate data.
 These higher speeds are only 10 Hz however and are very possible with this device.

 * Shown is a sample output from many of the trials.
-The number shown is representing the sample rate in milli-Hertz (mHz).
+The number shown is representing the sample rate in kilo-Hertz (kHz).

 ![SampleSpeedTestOutput.JPG](https://github.com/JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/blob/main/Documentation/Images/SampleSpeedTestOutput.JPG)